Boston is a place of complex and deeply layered history. The BRC:

 - Emphasizes long-term, sustainable, inclusive information infrastructures to create a safe place to build community-based histories in freely-available and non-commercial systems.

 About the DSG

-The Digital Scholarship Group offers services ranging from grant-writing support to GIS, data visualization, and grant-writing consultations.
-The DSG also conducts research on subjects like diverse interface design, digital repository systems, and text encoding.
+The Digital Scholarship Group offers services ranging from grant-writing support to GIS and data visualization consultations.
+The DSG also conducts research on subjects like inclusive information systems, data representation standards, and digital repository systems.
 Working as an applied research team within the library, the DSG seeks out new tools and methods, tests them on real-world projects, and makes them available to the Northeastern community.
-The DSG supports a wide range of projects, including projects from the NULab for Texts, Maps, and Networks and the CERES Exhibit Toolkit projects.
+The DSG supports a wide range of projects, including projects from the NULab for Texts, Maps, and Networks and the CERES Exhibit Toolkit.